top of page

 About Cranioga

-Cranioga is an amalgamation of therapeutic
+Cranioga is a synthesis of therapeutic

-yoga and a gentle form of hand contact therapy which encourages the body to reframe patterns of discomfort, overwhelm or trauma and help restore an individuals body intelligence i.e. their expression of health
+yoga, mindful embodiment and a gentle form of hand contact therapy which encourages the body to reframe patterns of discomfort, overwhelm or trauma and help restore an individuals body intelligence i.e. their expression of health

 It is a body based therapy designed to enhance the functioning of the tissues and fluids whilst inviting the potential vitality, deeply seated at the core of everyones body, to express itself